ionelaSabinaMacovei/Hangman-Project3/README.md

 1.
 - Expected - Show the logo and ask the user to enter their name.
 - Testing - Run the program.
-- Result - The program is woorking as expected, show the logo and ask the user to ask the name.
+- Result - The program is working as expected, show the logo and ask the user to ask the name.

 2.
 - Expected - The name input accept just letters.
 - Testing - Insert letters, numbers and special characters.
-- Result - When the letters were indroduced the program takes as to the next step.
+- Result - When the letters were introduced the program takes as to the next step.
          - When the user input numbers or special characters the program show an error message and ask the user to enter a valid name.

 3.